-- To prepare personnel for staffing special education and disabilities services positions in schools, and other related human resource agencies. - To offer a comprehensive curriculum that incorporates a variety of experiences including campus-based experiences (micro-teaching clinics, case studies, computer-assisted instruction, as well as field-based experiences-student teaching, internships, tutoring, etc.). - To facilitate student development by broadening the knowledge base in which the curriculum is based by attending conferences, workshops, seminars and participating in collaborative activities with other community agencies (public schools, human resource agencies, etc.). - To enhance students' ability to work with the diverse handicapped and culturally diverse populations through selected research, teaching, and field-based experiences. - To accommodate students from various ethnic backgrounds, exceptionalities, and handicapping conditions through an open, multicultural approach to Special Education personnel preparation.
+- To prepare personnel for staffing special education and disabilities services positions in schools and other related human resource agencies. - To offer a comprehensive curriculum that incorporates a variety of experiences including campus-based experiences (micro-teaching clinics, case studies, computer-assisted instruction, as well as field-based experiences-student teaching, internships, tutoring, etc.). - To facilitate student development by broadening the knowledge base in which the curriculum is based by attending conferences, workshops, seminars and participating in collaborative activities with other community agencies (public schools, human resource agencies, etc.).

+- To enhance students' ability to work with individuals with disabilities and culturally diverse populations through selected research, teaching, and field-based experiences. - To accommodate students from various ethnic backgrounds through an open, multicultural approach to Special Education personnel preparation.